Introduction

 duration applies to all pages the crawler encounters.

-Even after following the tips and best practices from the previous section, the crawling process can be significantly long for large websites with thousands of pages.
-To handle this efficiently, Firecrawl provides asynchronous crawling capabilities that allow you to start a crawl and monitor its progress without blocking your application.
-This is particularly useful when building web applications or services that need to remain responsive while crawling is in progress.
+Even after following the tips and best practices from the previous section, the crawling process can take considerable time for large websites with thousands of pages.
+To handle this well, Firecrawl provides asynchronous crawling capabilities that allow you to start a crawl and monitor its progress without blocking your application.
+This is especially useful when building web applications or services that need to remain responsive while crawling is in progress.

 Asynchronous programming in a nutshell

 Asynchronous programming is like a restaurant server taking multiple orders at once.
-Instead of waiting at one table until the customers finish their meal before moving to the next table, they can take orders from multiple tables, submit them to the kitchen, and handle other tasks while the food is being prepared.
+Instead of waiting at one table until customers finish their meal before moving to the next, they can take orders from multiple tables, submit them to the kitchen, and handle other tasks while food is being prepared.

-In programming terms, this means your code can initiate multiple operations (like web requests or database queries) and continue executing other tasks while waiting for responses, rather than processing everything sequentially.
+In programming terms, this means your code can initiate multiple operations (such as web requests or database queries) and continue executing other tasks while waiting for responses, rather than processing everything sequentially.

-This approach is particularly valuable in web crawling, where most of the time is spent waiting for network responses - instead of freezing the entire application while waiting for each page to load, async programming allows you to process multiple pages concurrently, dramatically improving efficiency.
+This approach is especially valuable in web crawling, where most time is spent waiting for network responses.
+Instead of freezing the entire application while waiting for each page to load, async programming allows you to process multiple pages concurrently, dramatically improving efficiency.

 method

-Firecrawl offers an intuitive asynchronous crawling method via async_crawl_url
+Firecrawl offers an intuitive asynchronous crawling method via start_crawl

 :